Competitive prices for top quality

 1. Why isn't my plant producing fruit?

 This may be due to insufficient pollination.
-Cucurbita plants produce male flowers first, followed by female flowers.
+Cucurbita plants produce male flowers first and female flowers only later.

 Female flowers have a small, undeveloped fruit at the base of the flower.
-Male flowers have a long, thin stem.
+Male flowers have a long, thin stalk.

 2. What are the most common pests?

 Snails love young seedlings.
-Protect them with snail pellets, copper rings, or by growing them in pots.
+Protect them with slug pellets, copper rings, or by growing them in pots.

-Besides snails, aphids and spider mites can also cause problems.
-Good hygiene and regular inspections help keep pests under control.
+In addition to snails, aphids and spider mites can also cause problems.
+Good hygiene and regular inspection help keep pests under control.

 3. When is a pumpkin ready to harvest?